 More on Data Privacy Online Privacy: A Guide to How Your Personal Data is Used

 Another big selling point of synthetic data is that it stands to rectify the long-standing diversity problem in AI training data sets.
-After all, AI systems (particularly those related to images) are riddled with defects.
-For example, iPhones have been known to unlock for the wrong person because they can’t discern between different Asian faces, and crime prevention tools have sent innocent people to jail.
-Even Google’s image-labeling tool has gotten in hot water for mistaking darker-skinned people for gorillas.
+After all, AI systems are riddled with defects, from iPhones failing to discern between different Asian faces to AI crime prevention tools sending innocent people to jail

 These errors aren’t uncommon.
-Rather, they are an unfortunate, yet inevitable, consequence of the homogenous data so many AI systems are trained on, which mostly skews white and male — making these tools imprecise or even useless for anyone who isn’t taken into account in the data.
+Rather, they are a consequence of the homogenous data so many AI systems are trained on, which mostly skews white and male — making these tools imprecise or even useless for anyone who isn’t taken into account in the data.
 Synthetic data offers a convenient solution by allowing teams to generate image data that is more diverse.

 “[Synthetic data has] the ability to generate diverse and balanced data sets with precise control over specific parameters.
 This can lead to more robust and accurate computer vision models, especially when used in conjunction with real-world data,” Elbaz, of Datagen, said.